Sustainability

 Heatstroke Prevention

 As the heatwaves become more intense, we are taking basic steps to prevent heatstroke, such as by improving the working environment, managing the physical condition of workers, and managing working hours.
 In order to ensure product quality, some work is done indoors, which may result in high temperatures and humidity.
-In order to more effectively prevent heatstroke, we conducted a trial run of a heatstroke prevention wearable device* last year and are now fully introducing it this year as an additional measure against heatstroke.
+In order to more effectively prevent heatstroke, we have introduced heatstroke prevention wearable devices* as an additional measure against heatstroke.

 *It is worn on the wrist like a watch and prevents heatstroke by detecting an increase in core body temperature (heat buildup) and then sounding an alarm.